Winter, Snow and Shoulder Season Hiking

 In the alps and higher peaks, the first snowfall is usually around the end of October.
 By the end of June, the majority of snow will have melted, but this also depends on the peak and year, so checking current trail conditions is necessary when hiking during the off-season.

 In general hiking during this time is quite different and requires more planning, gear and experience.
-Huts will be closed, busses are not running and trails are different too.
+Huts will be closed, busses are not running and winter trails follow different routes than summer to avoid avalanches.

 Also, make sure your rescue insurance covers mountaineering, as many insurance policies exclude hikes that use crampons and an axe.